Chang-yup/IMU_Kalman-filter_MATLAB/README.md

 Kalman filtering (9-Axis) IMU data with MATLAB

 This is Kalman filter algorithm for 9-Axis IMU sensors.
-(Accelerometer, Gyroscope, Magnetometer)
+(Accelerometer, Gyroscope, Magnetometer) You can see graphically animated IMU sensor with data.

 Testing